 45. Discuss the impact of construction or renovation on existing campus activities and how disruptions will be mitigated.
-Explain how existing programs benefit from new facilities and/or space(s) and changes to existing
+Explain how existing programs benefit from new facilities and/or space(s) and changes to existing space.

-N/A - 4 6.
-6. Will any existing programs be negatively impacted (e.g. lose classroom or office space) by proposed facility changes?
-If so, discuss how the impacts of these changes Current faculty are sufficient in number to offer thi s program. ·
+46. Will any existing programs be negatively impacted (e.g. lose classroom or office space) by proposed facility changes?
+If so, discuss how the impacts of these changes will be mitigated.

+Current faculty are sufficient in number to offer this program.